mathilde20/projet_INF808/README.md

 ### 3. Access the Wazuh dashboard

-- Open your web browser and go to [https://localhost:80/app/wazuh](https://localhost:80/app/wazuh)
+- Open your web browser and go to [https://localhost/app/wazuh](https://localhost/app/wazuh)
+- The default credentials are:
+  - Username: `kibanaserver`
+  - Password: `kibanaserver`